FermiParadox/TorBrowser_mouse_track_deanon/README.md

-# Goals
+# Attack summary
-Check de-anonymization risk of Tor Browser users, through:
+Tor Browser users can be deanonymized by:

-- mouse-over from Tor browser to another non-Tor browser (and vice versa)
+- moving the mouse from Tor Browser to another non-Tor browser (and vice versa)
 - switching browsers with hotkeys

-There are probably many similar ways the user can be deanonymized.
-Not all are examined here.
+The necessary precondition for this attack to work is that websites share mouse-movement data.

+Google Tag Manager could be gathering such data and is being used by [~18 million websites](https://trends.builtwith.com/websitelist/Google-Tag-Manager).
+If such data are indeed gathered in one place, then whoever has access to the data can use this attack.

+## CTR TAB on Tor Browser (no other browser needed)
+Tor Browser has separate exit nodes (and IPs) for each tab.
+However, switching tabs with hotkeys creates a unique pattern, meaning all websites (despite being opened on separate tabs) can be attributed to the same user.

-# Results
+# Test results
-I tested it on my PC with Tor and another browser:
+I tested it on my PC:
- - The match is **extremely accurate** when using **CTR TAB in Tor**.
+ - The match is **extremely accurate** when using **CTR TAB in Tor** (that is, only one browser).

 ![image](https://user-images.githubusercontent.com/10809024/147253839-c1d2413f-2e31-4b3b-bd1b-fe2a75824812.png)